How often and when to send marketing emails

 A word to the wise: keep an eye on your engagement and unsubscribed rates if you follow this approach.
 We’ve seen plenty of shops whose rates slip when sending a few times a week.

-2. Sending emails when the mood strikes
+3. Sending email marketing newsletters when the mood strikes

 Email is reliable.
 You’re utilizing your own data and are in full control, not beholden to the whims of a third party.
 For these reasons and more, Shopify recognizes that email is one of the most cost-effective and highest converting channels available.

-When is it best to send an email?
+So when is it best to send an email?

 Our advice is to put yourself in the shoes of your target audience.
 You can probably make assumptions about their email routines.